Ario124/simon-game/README.md

 ## UX

+Instructions for the game can be found on the main page for the game by clicking on the question mark.

+The game design consists of four colored game pads and a menu with buttons, all these are placed in the middle of the screen.

+* Green     -  This dark green colored button is located in the top left corner of the game platform.
+* Red       -  This dark red colored button is located in the top right corner of the game platform.
+* Yellow    -  This olive colored button is located in the bottom left corner of the game platform.
+* Blue      -  This dark blue colored button is located in the bottom right corner of the game platform.

 The game itself will only start once the user (player) clicks to check the "ON/OFF" button, then procceeds to click on the "START" button located in the middle of the Simon Game platform.
 Once "START" has been activated, the game will begin by flashing and highlighting one of the four different colored buttons.
 If the user clicks on the correct button, the game will go on to the next level and continue until level 20 which is the last level.
 Victory is only granted once 20 levels have been cleared.